-The course consists of 3 hours of face-to-face session every week, a 1-hour tutorial every fortnight and a 3-hour laboratory session each fortnight.
-The tutorial and laboratory sessions commence from week 1.
+The course consists of 4 hours of face-to-face session every week and a 3-hour laboratory-tutorial session for five weeks in Weeks 4, 6, 8, 9 and 10.
 The course is available in the online mode via OpenLearning platform.
 All topics will be available online with enough video content and on an interactive mode.
 You are strongly encouraged to participate in all online modules.